-5.1.
-Same-Dataset Experiments
+5.1 Same-dataset experiments

-A considerable amount of face mask detection models are trained with combination of MAFA and WIDER datasets because they contain high number of images and were readily available at the start of the COVID-19 pandemic.
-However, as MAFA dataset included some noisy annotations, combining MAFA and WIDER dataset required more work.
+A considerable amount of face mask detection models are trained with a combination of MAFA and WIDER datasets because they contain a high number of images and were readily available at the start of the COVID-19 pandemic.
+However, as the MAFA dataset included some noisy annotations, combining the MAFA and WIDER dataset required more work.
 In FMLD dataset [21], the authors proposed a combination of MAFA and WIDER dataset by annotating both datasets manually.
 Therefore, they created a better dataset for training face mask detectors.
 In order to be comparable with previous work, we use MAFA, WIDER, FMLD and our Bias-Aware Face Mask Detection (BAFMD) dataset.
-In our experiments, we compare our model against MTCNN [33], Baidu [36], AIZooTech [24], and RetinaFace-AntiCov [37].
+In our experiments, we compare our model against MTCNN [33], Baidu [36], AIZooTech [24], RetinaFace-AntiCov [39], YOLOv4-P6-FaceMask [37], and ICE-YoloX [38].
 As explained in Sections 2 and 4, these models and datasets are widely used for face mask detection.